stonefarmer9/CV/README.md

 Delivered luxury service to our high end clientele acting to ensure all guests had a memorable and personal journey with us.

-  Achievements
+#### Achievements
 Successfully implemented, drove and maintained cultural change and improvement throughout the hotel.
 In line with the accor value based leadership program
 Achieved Accor trainer pass - Dimension level - 2017
 Ensured the smooth transition during change of ownership

-**The Castle Hotel - MGallery collection - Windsor**(October 2015 - March 2016)
+### The Castle Hotel - MGallery collection - Windsor (October 2015 - March 2016)

- Assistant front office manager
+ **Assistant front office manager**

-Responsibilities
+#### Responsibilities

-Introducing and maintaining new MGallery standards to the previously Mercure hotel Introducing new procedures to check in and check out to streamline the process while enhancing the guest experience.
+- Introducing and maintaining new MGallery standards to the previously Mercure hotel.

+- Introducing new procedures to check in and check out to streamline the process while enhancing the guest experience.

-Monitor frequent complaints and log them for the purposes of improvement of the hotel as a product.
+- Monitor frequent complaints and log them for the purposes of improvement of the hotel as a product.

-Ensuring the daily running of reception is smooth and efficient
+- Ensuring the daily running of reception is smooth and efficient

-Achievements
+#### Achievements

-Increased team morale to ensure the team are capable of handling all changes being introduced Began rapid development of two under trained team members - providing both a greater understanding of the hotel and their role within it
+- Increased team morale to ensure the team are capable of handling all changes being introduced.

+- Began rapid development of two under trained team members - providing both a greater understanding of the hotel and their role within it.

-Acted as interim Front Office Manager until promotion to Reception Manager
+- Acted as interim Front Office Manager until promotion to Reception Manager

 #### Hobbies & Interest ####
 I have always loved to read, and write fiction, currently working on a fantasy epic while also working on a H.P.
 Lovecraft anthology novel with my partner who also writes.
-I am an avid hiker, sometimes loving nothing more than to dissappear into the country side with my boots, compass and notebooks seeking inspiriation.
+I am an avid hiker, sometimes loving nothing more than to disappear into the country side with my boots, compass and notebooks seeking inspiration.
 I am also a lover of interactive story-telling and gaming, requiring an awful lot of organisation and people managing but incredibly rewarding when your story takes your players through a good few loops.